Product placement: Age

 Children are usually more easily influenced than adults.
-In a 2013 study on children's (age 6-14) ability to recognize product placement in film; the following results were found.
+In a 2013 study on children's (age 6–14) ability to recognize product placement in film; the following results were found.
 Children between ages 6 and 9 did not understand that a company had to pay for the product to be in the film or had confusion on why a company would pay to have a product appear in a film.
 After age 10 most children were able to identify that an external company paid for the product to appear.
 Children between age 6 and 9 could not identify themselves as the target audience for the product placement.
 After age 10 most children understood that the product placement was targeted towards them.
 Children between age 6 and 9 could not identify the intention of product placement.
 Children between age 10 and 12 still had confusion over the intention of a company placing their product in a film.
 Children over the age of 12 had full understanding of the marketing intentions of a company placing its product in a film.

-Sex
+Gender

-If the product is endorsed by a person, there are stronger priming effects if the audience is the same sex.
-Women tend to be influenced a little more easily, but show more negative reactions when the product can be described as ethically questionable (e.g. alcohol).
+If the product is endorsed by a person, there are stronger priming effects if the audience is the same gender.
+Women can be influenced more easily, but show more negative reactions when the product can be described as ethically questionable (e.g. alcohol).